LucasSM3006/v_camp_codes/README.md

 A brief description of the scenario:

 It's a made-up e-commerce/commerce platform and it will have to do and follow certain rules.
-We, as the platform's developers, must develop a simple simulation of the project.
+We, as the platforms developers, must develop a simple simulation/use case of the project.